quicwg/base-drafts/draft-ietf-quic-recovery.md

 probe timer if the client has not received an acknowledgement for one of its Handshake or 1-RTT packets.

-When a server receives a second Initial packet after sending its first Initial packet, it can assume the client did not receive it's Initial packet.
-To speed handshake completion, it SHOULD retransmit the contents of its Initial packet.
+When a server receives duplicate CRYPTO data in an Initial packet after sending its Initial flight, it can assume the client did not receive all Initial CRYPTO data.
+To speed handshake completion, it SHOULD retransmit all unacknowledged Initial data subject to the path validation limits.
 After doing so, the PTO is re-armed.

 Prior to handshake completion, when few to none RTT samples have been generated, it is possible that the probe timer expiration is due to an